-Firstly the other option is a normal divorce where you simply wish to divorce and there had been no issues about the marriage from the start.
+Firstly the other option is a normal divorce where you simply wish to divorce.
+There had been no issues about the marriage from the start.
 This is about an annulment and voidable marriage in Thailand which has become an issue over the past few years in Thailand.
-Note that the property rights in a void marriage are discussed on another page.
+Note that the property rights in an annulment are discussed on another page.

 The person you married was insane or mentally handicapped at the time of marriage;

-You met a woman online, moved to Thailand and got married to her.
+You met a woman online, moved to Thailand, and got married to her.
 You find out after the marriage that she is insane and that she might have been declared insane before you had married her.
-You or her parents may apply to court to have the marriage set aside.
+Also you or her parents may apply to the court to have the marriage set aside.

-Maybe you married a close relative which is prohibited in Thailand such as getting married to your half-sister which you did not know she was when you met her.
+Maybe you married a close relative which is prohibited in Thailand.
+Such as getting married to your half-sister which you did not know she was when you met her.
 Both of you can apply to have the marriage set aside.

-You met a woman via a dating service, got married to her and only found out later that she is already married.
-You can have this marriage declared void.
+You met a woman via a dating service, got married to her, and only found out later that she is already married.
+Also you can have this marriage declared void.

 Most common in Asia is the issue of forced marriages.
 You met someone and married her only to find out later that she was forced to marry you by her parents.
 She can apply to have the marriage set aside and declared void.

 You get married in Thailand and only later find out that your wife is not the same person you spent the last 5 years talking to online but her twin sister.
-You can apply to court to have this marriage declared void as there has been confusion as to the identity of the person you got married to.
+You can apply to the court to have this marriage declared void as there has been confusion as to the identity of the person you got married to.

 You married a woman who was not 17 years of age at marriage.
 If you find yourself in this situation then it is best to approach an attorney as this type of marriage can become very complicated as it may also get you arrested depending on the true age of the woman.

-The information contained in our website is for general information purposes only and does not constitute legal advices.
+The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.